The last things: All things newIntroduction

 ii].
 Be prepared.
 24:36-44, 25:1-13.
 No one knows the exact day of Jesus' coming so always be prepared.
 Don't be caught unaware, rather be sure you rest on Jesus for your salvation.

 iii].
 Be faithful.
 24:45-51.
-There may be a delay in the coming of Jesus and when he does come it will be when we least expect it.
-So in the interim be faithful to the task set you by the master.
+There may be a delay in the coming of Jesus, and when he does come it will be when we least expect it.
+So, in the interim be firm in your faith.

 1. Paul once told an audience of unbelievers that God "has set a day when he will judge the world with justice by the man (Jesus) he has appointed.
 He has given proof of this to all men by raising him from the dead", Act.17:31.
 On the basis of this truth God calls on "everyone everywhere to repent".
 Have you turned to Jesus that you might stand in that dreadful day?